pravega/pravega/docs/roadmap.md

 -   Encrypted connections among Clients, Controller and SegmentStore
 -   Encrypted connections among Controller and SegmentStore, and ZK and HDFS

-## Direct Access to Streams in HDFS.
+## Direct Access to Streams in HDFS

-Pravega is storing Streams in the Tier 2 storage as is.
-To make both Ability for Hadoop MapReduce jobs to access to streams in key/value format...
+Allow Hadoop MapReduce jobs to access stream data stored in Tier 2 HDFS.

-## Add support for Apache Mesos

-Add support for Mesos as a resource manager.
-Pravega Mesos integration should be able to support dynamic acquisition and release of resources.

 ## Connectors for Stream Processors